 About

 Walter Benjamin (1892–1940) was a German philosopher and cultural critic.
 He is best known for his essay The Work of Art in the Age of Mechanical Reproduction, in which he discusses the impact of mass reproduction on art's ‘aura.’
 Benjamin committed suicide while fleeing the Nazis during World War II.
-His work gained posthumous acclaim and significantly influences critical theory today. ↩︎
+His work gained posthumous acclaim and significantly influenced critical theory today. ↩︎

 Roland Barthes (1915–1980) was a French philosopher and literary theorist prominent in structuralism and post-structuralism.
 Known for his works Death of the Author and Camera Lucida, Barthes explored the role of language, signs, and reader interpretation in text.
 His ideas have had a lasting impact on cultural studies, literature, and philosophy. ↩︎